BruJu/wasmify-sophia/README.md

 ## bjdatasets

-The folder [bjdatasets](bjdatasets) exposes some implementation of [the Sophia Dataset trait][Sophia].
+The crate [bjdatasets](bjdatasets) exposes some implementation of [the Sophia Dataset trait][Sophia].

-- `TreeDataset`, a dataset that resorts on multiple trees to do efficient quad research
+- `TreeDataset`, a dataset that resorts on multiple trees.
+By storing quad in different orders, it provides efficient quad research (see *identifier-tree*)
 - `FullIndexDataset`, a dataset that stores for every possible pattern every corresponding quad
 - `VecOrDataset<D>`, a dataset that can use either a vector of quads or another Dataset structure

+## identifier-forest

+The crate [identifier-forest](identifier-forest) provides a forest structure able to store quads in the form of 4 identifiers (that can be mapped to actual terms using an external library).

+The main features of the forest are :
+- One tree is built on creation.
+- Up to 5 over trees can be spawned to store the identifier quads in different orders
+- The 6 trees provides optimal pattern maching for all kind of patterns SPOG.
+- While the current context is RDF Dataset heavy, it may be possible to be used in other context.

-`TreeDataset` is used as the base structure of [WasmTree][WasmTree], a project to implement the [RDF.JS specification][RDFJSDataset] using Web Assembly but without resorting to [Sophia].
+`identifier-forest` is used both as the base structure of :
+- [WasmTree][WasmTree], another repository which implements the [RDF.JS specification][RDFJSDataset] using Web Assembly but without resorting to [Sophia].
+- The `TreeDataset` implementation in the `bjdatasets` crate.

 ## Build